varunj166/react-proforma/README.md

 }
 ```

-  - List of methods available for chaining to `fieldValidator(value)`:
+  - List of methods available for chaining on to `fieldValidator(value)`:
     - `required(msg?: string)`
       - Requires that this field must be be filled in.
       - Default message: 'This field is required.'